Contentful Personalization & Analytics

 channel No 'mobile' The channel that identifies where events originate from (e.g. 'web', 'mobile')

-library No { name: 'Optimization React Native SDK', version: '<pkg version>' } The client library metadata that is attached to all events
+library No { name: '@contentful/optimization-react-native', version: '0.0.0' } The client library metadata that is attached to all events

 getLocale No Built-in locale resolution Function used to resolve the locale for outgoing events